potikot/RuntimeConsole/README.md

 # Runtime Console

 Tool for Unity that allows you to view log history, execute commands, and extend functionality by adding custom commands.
-This tool is particulary useful for debugging and interacting with your application during runtime.
+This tool is particularly useful for debugging and interacting with your application during runtime.

 ## Features